houryadrien/full-practices/README.md

 - If a number is divisible by 3, return "Fizz"
 - If a number is divisible by 5 return "Buzz"
-- If a number is divisible by both 3 and 5**, return "FizzBuzz"
+- If a number is divisible by both 3 and 5, return "FizzBuzz"
 - Otherwise, return the number itself

+Usage:
+npm run start_project

 --------------------------------------------------------------